|Mon-Thur||8:00A - 9:00P|

 David Renjilian, Ph.D.

-Renae is a licensed psychologist in the State of Missouri and is a licensed psychologist in Pennsylvania.
+Dr. Courtney is a licensed psychologist in the State of Pennsylvania and Missouri.
 Her research interest pertains to participant engagement in therapeutic environments.
-Renae joins us as a Clinical Assistant Professor in the Department of Psychology and Counseling and also as the Director of the Psychological Services Center.
+Dr. Courtney joins us as a Clinical Assistant Professor in the Department of Psychology and Counseling and also as the Director of the Psychological Services Center.

 Doctoral Graduate Assistant